deobald/markdown-resume/resume.md

 Activities and Interests
 ------------------------

-- Vipassana meditation and research
+- Vipassana meditation and research (I have taken multiple month-long courses.)
+- Off-grid and sustainable construction, waste management (I started a forest-preservation cooperative which owns a 20-acre forest lot with off-grid construction experiments on it.)
-- Third wave commercial open source software development
+- Third wave open source
 - Bicycling, running, swimming, yoga, skiing, kayaking, canoeing, backpacking, Kempo
-- Off-grid housing, sustainable construction, waste management

 Projects
 --------